ashwinravi1259/docs-test-fork/docs/integrations/storage/orbis-example.md

 </div>

-If you now check your local storage, you'll also see a new generated field with a "orbis:session" key and a serialized corresponding value.
+If you now check your local storage, you'll also see a newly generated field with a "orbis:session" key and a serialized corresponding value.

 Finally, navigating back to /src/pages/index.tsx, you'll also notice that a `startLitClient` method is invoked within the `useEffect` hook.
 This method is imported from /utils/client.ts and is meant to connect your host to LIT Protocol's network: